mbernste/mbernste.github.io/_posts/rkhs.md

 Strangely, you may have noticed that in our definition of a RKHS there is no mention of any object called a "kernel" let alone a "reproducing kernel".
 So what exactly is the "reproducing kernel" in a "reproducing kernel Hilbert space"?

-As we'll see, the "kernel" will arise from an interesting property that RKHS's possess: you can "reproduce" any evaluation functional using inner products in the Hilbert space.
+The "kernel" arises from a fundamental property that RKHS's possess: you can "reproduce" any evaluation functional using inner products in the Hilbert space.
 Specifically, for any given $x \in \mathcal{X}$, there exists some function $k_x \in \mathcal{H}$ where the following holds:

 $$\delta_x(f) = f(x) = \langle f, k_x \rangle$$

-This is proven by the [Riesz representation theorem](https://en.wikipedia.org/wiki/Riesz_representation_theorem).
-We will not provide a proof for this theorem here, but we will state an abbreviated statement that it proves:
+This fact is described by the [Riesz representation theorem](https://en.wikipedia.org/wiki/Riesz_representation_theorem).
+We will not provide a proof for this theorem here; rather, we'll state an abbreviated version:

 <span style="color:#0060C6">**Theorem 1 (Riesz representation theorem - abbreviated):** Given a Hilbert space $(\mathcal{H}, \mathcal{F}, \langle ., . \rangle)$ where $\mathcal{H}$ is the set of vectors, $\mathcal{F}$ are a set of scalars, $\langle ., . \rangle$ is an inner product on $\mathcal{H}$, and $\forall f \in \mathcal{H}$, $f$ is a function $f : \mathcal{X} \rightarrow \mathbb{R}$, where $\mathcal{X}$ is some set.
 Let $\ell$ be a continous linear functional $\ell: \mathcal{H} \rightarrow \mathcal{X}$, then there exists a unique function $f_{\ell} \in \mathcal{H}$ such that $\forall f \in \mathcal{H}, \ \ell{f} = \langle f_{\ell}, f\rangle$.</span>

-The Riesz representation theorem is not explicitly a statement about RKHSs, but we note that it does hold for RKHSs.
-We prove this Theorem 2 in the appendix to this post.
+The Riesz representation theorem is not explicitly a statement about RKHSs, but it does hold for RKHSs.
+We prove this in Theorem 2 in the appendix to this post.

 What this theorem says is that we can reproduce the action of $\delta_x$ by taking an inner product with some fixed function $k_x$ in our Hilbert space.
 This is called the **reproducing property** of a RKHS!
 Here's a schematic to illustrate this property: